Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Point out suppliers that might become bottlenecks.
 Explain your plans to add capacity before you need it.
 This planning shows backers you think ahead.

 Include timeline markers that show when you'll need to make supply chain changes.
 Maybe you'll need a second warehouse in year two.
 Or you'll switch to larger suppliers in year three.
 These details make your growth plans feel real.
+Are you prepared for rapid growth?

 Industry-Specific Supply Chain Visualization Tips

 Every industry has unique supply chain problems.
 Your supply chain visualization should reflect your specific business needs.
+But what makes each industry different?

 Manufacturing Supply Chains